UCL/research-computing-with-cpp/01cpp/sec01Research.md

 ### Example - NiftyCal

-* I should: Practice What We Preach
+* We should: Practice What We Preach
 * Small, algorithms
 * Unit tested
 * Version controlled